Politics of Georgia (country): Cultural politics

 Georgian Orthodox Church has been campaigning against the LGBT movement in Georgia.
 Georgian population maintains negative views about homosexuality.
 Georgian Patriarch Ilia II described homosexuality as a disease and immoral.
 The view is shared by the Georgian population, which considers homosexuality to be unacceptable.
 According to the Georgian Orthodox Church, the promotion of LGBT movement is depravity and unacceptable to Georgian morals and traditions.
 It violates the rights of majority by forcing immorality onto the traditional and Christian Georgian population.
 In 2013, the Georgian Orthodox Church urged the Georgian authorities to stop LGBT rally planned for Tbilisi on 17 May to mark International Day Against Homophobia, stating that the rally was a violation of the majority's rights and an insult to the Georgian traditions.
 Following his comments, thousands of Georgians, led by Georgian Orthodox priests, took to the streets of Tbilisi to protest the LGBT rally.
 In 2014, the Georgian Orthodox Church declared 17 May "a day of family sanctity" and promised to protect family values.
 Since then, the Day of the Holiness of the Family is celebrated every year with rallies in Tbilisi and other cities.
 Many priests took part in protests against Tbilisi Pride in 2021 and 2023 as well.

 In his sermons Ilia II has condemned homosexuality, abortion, and demanded television be censored to remove sexual content, has denounced school textbooks for insufficient patriotism, lectured against extreme liberalism and warned against pseudo-culture from abroad.
 He has opposed attempts to give other confessions equal status under Georgian law and has condemned international educational exchanges and working abroad as unpatriotic.

 In 2014, the Georgian Parliament adopted the Law of Georgia on the Elimination of All Forms of Discrimination.
 It was recommended by the European Neighbourhood Policy (ENP) Country Progress Report 2013 for Georgia as a prerequisite for finalizing the Visa Liberalization Action Plan between Georgian and the European Union.
 Article 1 of the law prohibited "discrimination" against LGBT.
 The Georgian Orthodox Church urged the Parliament to suspend discussions of the bill, saying that "making illegality a law is a huge sin" and that "law will not be accepted by the believers".
 According to the Church, the law imposes immorality on the vast majority of Georgian population against their will.
 The critics have alleged that the law violates the right of association and freedom of religion.

 Ongoing debates

+A 2026 opinion poll found main issues according to Georgians were unemployment, poverty and low wages.